-Mid-term and Final Exams (100 points each)
+Mid-term and Final Exams (100 points each) March 15th & April 26th no later than 11:59EST on those dates

 The mid-term and final exams will cover information listed in the weekly assignments.
 The mid-term exam will cover information from Week 1 to and including information presented the week of the mid-term exam.
 The final exam will be a comprehensive exam covering information from Week 1 to and including information presented the final week of class.